(Last Updated on : 18/09/2017)

-was first used as the vehicle for propagating nationalist ideologies.
+was used as a vehicle for propagating nationalist ideologies.
 Eminent leaders like Mahatma Gandhi

 and Bal Gangadhar Tilak

-brought out newspapers and thus ennobled the history of Indian media.
-This scenario continued in the whole of independence period, primarily preoccupied in bringing out political issues to the forth.
+founded newspapers and thus ennobled the history of Indian media.
+At the time, the focus was primarily on bringing out political

 Advent of Electronic Media